Run — Go behind the scenes of Alex Prager’s latest film “Run”

 Quickly, ask yourself: “What are you afraid of?”
 On a daily basis, we’re all faced with a variety of threats—individual or societal, real or perceived, emotional or physical—and must continuously decide whether to face them head on or flee while we still can.
 Our response to such dangers in a climate of uncertainty is at the heart of Alex Prager’s surreal new film, “Run,” the second of her projects supported by WePresent.
 Louise Benson speaks to the artist about fear, the future, and the truths we avoid.

-Go behind the scenes of Alex Prager’s film “Run”
+Behind the scenes of “Run”

 “Run!”
 The simple command is enough to trigger a primal sense of fear and flight, conjuring an immediate sense of danger.
 From horror movies to playful childhood antics, it is a word of warning that contains multitudes in what is left unsaid.
 From what, exactly, are we running?